Updated for Version “Luna VI“

 Playstyles

-On-field DPS
+On-Field DPS

 Flins is an on-field DPS unit that deals great Lunar-Charged damage via his Burst.
 He enters a special state through his Skill that converts his Normal and Charged Attacks to Electro and enables his short Burst (preferred over his longer normal Burst).
 This special Skill state ends if Flins swaps out, so he favors teammates who provide buffs or damage from off-field.
 He also has Moonsign mechanics and relies on at least one Nod-Krai teammate to unlock his full damage potential.